-10: The Exam covers the readings on the origins of religious ethical systems.
+20: The in-class Exam covers the readings on the origins of religious ethical systems.
 Students will write short essays comparing religious ethical systems.
 This is an in-class exam.
 (Learning Objectives: 3.1; 3.2; 1.3; 1.4)

 20: Research and applied religious ethics paper.
 The student will argue a case with a religious ethical application.
-The student will demonstrate scholarly research skill by considering a case in which they have researched and consulted various sources; they will choose and apply one religious ethical system

-(other than their own) to the case demonstrating an understanding of the religious, theological or philosophical history and development of the ethical framework; how it can be applied to the argument with a critical evaluation of the application and its outcome(s).
+The student will demonstrate scholarly research skill by considering a case in which they have researched and consulted various sources; they will choose and apply one religious ethical system (other than their own) to the case demonstrating an understanding of the religious, theological or philosophical history and development of the ethical framework; how it can be applied to the argument with a critical evaluation of the application and its outcome(s).
 (Learning Objectives: 3.1 1.1; 1.3)

 20: Final Presentation with 3-page paper.
 Singular or group project offering the class your creative expression as to how religious ethics and business can connect in a positive way.
-The choices may include: (Learning Objectives: 3.1;1.4)
+The choices may include: A News-letter; a video created by the student; an interview; or a paper (Learning Objectives: 3.1;1.4)

-20: Pathways Reflection Paper:
+FYI only: Preparing for the Pathways Reflection Paper: